OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 Financial Operations Overview

-Our ability to generate significant revenues will depend on the successful commercialization of our rhCollagen-based BioInk for 3D bioprinting of organs and tissues, dermal fillers for aesthetics, VergenixSTR and VergenixFG.
-In the six months ended June 30, 2020, we generated revenues of $1.4 million mainly from the sale of BioInk for 3D bioprinting and rhCollagen for medical aesthetics, in the United States.
+Our ability to generate significant revenues will depend on the successful commercialization of our rhCollagen-based BioInks and products, and establish and maintain business collaborations with leading companies for 3D bioprinting of organs and tissues, and for medical aesthetics.
+In the six months ended June 30, 2021, we generated revenues of $15.2 million mainly from the Development, Exclusivity and Option Products Agreement with AbbVie.

 Research and Development Expenses

-Research and development expenses consist of costs incurred for the development of both of our rhCollagen based developed products.
+Research and development expenses consist of costs incurred for the development of our rhCollagen-based products.
 Those expenses include: